-Several phone calls later - John had scheduled an appointment with James C. Watson, MD, an oncologic surgeon at Fox Chase who specializes in treating patients with sarcomas.
+Several phone calls later - John had scheduled an appointment with an oncologic surgeon at Fox Chase who specializes in treating patients with sarcomas.
 "Finding Fox Chase was a Godsend," explained John, who refers to these instances as "Godwinks."
 He researched the Center online and was confident in his decision.

-"Dr. Watson made me feel like I was his only patient," shared John.
+"My doctor made me feel like I was his only patient," shared John.
 Everyone at Fox Chase made John feel welcome.
-"Dr. Watson didn't sugarcoat anything for me - he was honest and direct, which I needed."
+"My surgeon didn't sugarcoat anything for me - he was honest and direct, which I needed."